SignalF/SignalF.Documentation/README.rst

 Documentation for SignalR
 =======================================

-This GitHub repository contains the SignalF documentation
+This GitHub repository contains the SignalF documentation.

 Read the documentation here: